 New members have a choice of three retirement plans; a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
 Benefits are established by Ohio Revised Code Chapter 3307.
 The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
-Effective August 1, 2015, the calculation will be 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
+Effective August 1, 2015, the calculation will be 2.2 percent of the five highest years of earnings multiplied by all years of service.
+In April 2017, the Retirement Board made the decision to reduce COLA granted on or after July 1, 2017, to 0 percent to preserve the fiscal integrity of the retirement system.
+Benefit recipients' base benefit and past cost of living increases are not affected by this change.
 Eligibility changes will be phase in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at lease age 60.

-Eligibility changes for DB Plan members who retire with actuarially reduced benefits will be phased in until August 1, 2023 when retirement eligibility will be five years of qualifying service credit and age 60 or 30 years of service credit at any age.
+Eligibility changes for DB Plan members who retire with actuarially reduced benefits will be phased in until August 1, 2026 when retirement eligibility will be five years of qualifying service credit and age 60 or 30 years of service credit at any age.